bus-strat-analytics/MSIN0093-syllabus/README.md

     - Diez, D. M., C. D. Barr, and M. Cetinkaya-Rundel (2015).
 [OpenIntro Statistics](https://www.openintro.org/stat/textbook.php).
 OpenIntro.
     - Morgan, S.L. and C. Winship (2007).
 Counterfactuals and Causal Inference.
 Cambridge: Cambridge University Press.

   4. **Machine Learning.** Second book is a more advanced treatment of material in the first book.
 One likely would not need both.
+We do not explicitly cover topics in this class from these books.
+Nevertheless, they are helpful primers.
     - James, G., D. Witten, T. Hastie, and R. Tibshirani (2015).
 [An Introduction to Statistical Learning](http://www-bcf.usc.edu/~gareth/ISL/).
 New York: Springer.
     - Hastie, T., R. Tibshirani, and J. Friedman.
 (2009).
 [Elements of Statistical Learning](http://statweb.stanford.edu/~tibs/ElemStatLearn/).
 New York: Springer.